California Truck Employer Negligence Attorney

 Workplace injuries occur on a daily basis – in factories and offices, on construction sites and movie sets.
 In many of these cases, the injuries are purely accidental and the employees who were harmed are eligible to request worker’s compensation.
-With help from Panish Shea & Boyle LLP, our team of specialized truck employer negligence attorneys in California, make sure you have the opportunity to recover the compensation you deserve.
+With help from Panish Shea & Boyle LLP, our team of specialized California truck employer negligence attorneys, make sure you have the opportunity to recover the compensation you deserve.

 In some cases, these circumstances are caused by employer negligence and the injured parties have rights to sue for awards outside standard worker’s compensation laws.
 To successfully do so, the individuals who have been hurt must provide the court with substantial evidence of the negligence.
 A duty to ensure workplace safety must be identified, a breach of that duty must be shown, and proof the injury was caused by the breach must be provided.